The 9 Saturday Night Live Cast Members Who Appeared On The Show Longest

 As one of television’s most established series, Saturday Night Live has been a massive breeding ground for the comedy world.
-And while a sizeable number of actors and actresses only end up sticking around the show for a few years before guiding their careers to other areas, some performers stick around Saturday Night Live longer than most TV series are even on the air.
+And while a sizable number of actors only end up sticking around the show for a few years (or even just one season) before guiding their careers to other areas, some performers stick around longer than most TV series are even on the air.

 Years Active: 1991-2000

-A Second City vet who worked alongside Chris Farley, Tim Meadows joined the cast and writing staff in Season 16, and when he left the show in 2000, he was the most established repertory performer at the time.
-He was responsible for hilarious and/or frightening impressions of such celebs as Michael Jackson, Oprah Winfrey and Sammy Davis Jr., the latter of which he also played in Wayne’s World 2.
-In fact, his film career started out with just SNL movies, and he topped that off with the big screen debut of his popular hornball Leon “The Ladies Man” Phelps in 2000, which coincided with him leaving the show.
+A Second City vet who worked alongside Chris Farley, Tim Meadows joined the cast and writing staff in Season 16 and, when he left the show in 2000, he was the most established repertory performer at the time.
+He was responsible for hilarious and/or frightening impressions of such celebs as Michael Jackson, Oprah Winfrey, and Sammy Davis Jr. – the latter of which he also played in Wayne’s World 2.
+In fact, the Mean Girls cast member’s film career started out with just SNL movies, and he topped that off with the big screen debut of his popular hornball Leon “The Ladies Man” Phelps in 2000, which coincided with him leaving the show.

 CINEMABLEND NEWSLETTER